Kicheche Mara Camp

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on to start planning your holiday to Kicheche Mara Camp or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your vacation to Kicheche Mara Camp or take a look at our itineraries to Kenya

 Kicheche Mara Camp is situated in Acacia Valley in Mara North Conservancy, on the edge of the famous Maasai Mara and is a classic, intimate bush camp with its eight safari tents.
 This camp is perfect for guests looking for a pure wilderness experience.